anthonyn5600/sushi-restaurant/README.md

-# 🍣 Sushi Sprint! 🍣
+# 🍣 Sushi Restaurant! 🍣

 A fast-paced, drag-and-drop web game where you run a sushi prep station, fulfilling customer orders as quickly as possible!
 Prepare dishes, manage a queue, and serve entire parties before they get impatient.